shovel-kun/react-native-database-benchmarks/README.md

 ### Expo-sqlite

-Expo sqlite does not support batching of queries out the box; however expo provides prepared statements to execute a single query multiple times.
-This is what was used to achieve results similar to batching.
+Expo sqlite does not support batching of queries out the box.
+Prepared statements achieve results similar to batching.

 ## Running the original react-native-quick-sqlite tests